unahouExosite/docs/provision/README.md

-## Exosite Device Provisioning and Fleet Management API
+# Device Provisioning and Fleet Management API

 Procedures in this API fall into one of two categories: